sgordon834/lab-27-react-forms-props-lifecycle/README.md

 4. enter the board you want to search in the search field
 5. enter number of returned searches up to 100
 5. press enter and enjoy!

+Do not add spaces to your search.
+It will not return anything.